petaverse-cloud/pv-docs-site/docs/devices/6-returns-exchanges/1_returns-exchanges.md

 ### Contact Us:

-If customers have any questions or need further information about the return policy, they can contact us through Petority's support form.
+If customers have any questions or need further information about the return policy, they can contact us through WAGGURACY's support form.
 Our support team will be happy to assist and address any concerns.